matryer/gae-records/readme.md

 Please log defects and feature requests using the issue tracker on github.

+## Roadmap

+The following items are being considered for future effort (please get in touch if you have a view on these items, or would like other features including)

+ * Parent and child records (mirroring Parent and child keys in datastore)
+ * More shortcuts for common queries (like paging, first, last, etc.)

 ## About

 gaerecords was written by [Mat Ryer](http://matryer.com/), follow me on [Twitter](http://www.twitter.com/matryer)